FractalBlocks/FractalWeb/README.md

 - Give all the possible control to the user, and good defaults
 - Give the user real value following good design principles (http://www.timewellspent.io/)

+## Design

+- Written in Typescript
+- WebRTC and WebAssembly based

 ## Use cases

 - A user can make public posts